 The Price Control and Anti Profiteering Act, 2011 (the "PCAPA") replaced the Price Control Act, 1946 and came into force on April 1, 2011.
-The PCAPA provides for the control of prices of goods, whereby the Malaysian government may, among other things, determine the maximum, minimum or fixed prices for the manufacture, production, wholesale or retail of goods.
+The PCAPA provides for the control of prices of goods, whereby the Malaysian government may, among other things, determine the maximum, minimum or fixed prices forthe manufacture, production, wholesale or retail of goods.

 The Malaysian government generally mandates fixed prices for (a) sales of formulated unleaded gasoline fuel with an octane index of 95 ("Mogas 95"), (b) diesel to retail customers, as well as to the commercial transportation and fisheries sectors, and (c) LPG to retail customers, to ensure that increases in international prices of crude oil and petroleum products are not borne fully by consumers of such products in Malaysia.
 Subject to a quota, the Malaysian government subsidizes sales of these products using a formula known as the Automatic Pricing Mechanism (APM).
-A subsidy is payable to the Company pursuant to the APM if the mandated price of the relevant product is less than the total built-up cost (as described below) of such product.
-Conversely, a duty is payable by the Company if the mandated price of the relevant product exceeds the total built-up cost of such product.
+A subsidy is payable to the Company pursuant to the APM if the mandated price of the relevant product is less than the total built-up cost (asdescribed below) of such product.
+Conversely, a duty is payable by the Company if the mandated price of the relevant product.

-As of June 2015, the total built-up cost is determined by aggregating the cost of the relevant product and certain predetermined government-specified amounts, as follows:
+As of June 2015, the total built-up cost is determined by aggregating the cost of the relevant product andcertain predetermined government-specified amounts, as follows:

-Mogas 95 Mogas 97 Diesel Retail LPG Cost of Product Based on MOPS Based on MOPS Based on MOPS Based on Saudi CP Alpha 5 sen/liter 5 sen/liter 4 sen/liter USD80.00/MT Freight, Distribution and Marketing Cost • Peninsular Malaysia: 9.54 sen/liter Sabah: 9.54 sen/liter Sarawak: 9.54 sen/liter Peninsular Malaysia: 9.54 sen/liter Sabah: 9.54 sen/liter Sarawak: 9.54 sen/liter Peninsular Malaysia: 38.95 sen/kg Sabah: 72.10 sen/kg Sarawak: 71.26 sen/kg Oil company margin 5 sen/liter 5 sen/liter 2.25 sen/liter 11.35 sen/kg Dealer Margin 15 sen/liter 15 sen/liter 10 sen/liter Peninsular Malaysia: 35.00 sen/kg Sabah: 35.00 sen/kg Sarawak: 35.00 sen/kg
+Mogas 95 Mogas 97 Diesel Retail LPG Cost of Product Based on MOPS Based on MOPS Based on MOPS Based on Saudi CP Alpha 5 sen/liter 5 sen/liter 4 sen/liter USD80.00/MT Freight, Distribution and Marketing Cost Peninsular Malaysia: 9.54 sen/liter Sabah: 9.54 sen/liter Sarawak: 9.54 sen/liter Peninsular Malaysia: 9.54 sen/liter Sabah: 9.54 sen/liter Sarawak: 9.54 sen/liter Peninsular Malaysia: 9.54 sen/liter Sabah: 9.54 sen/liter Sarawak: 9.54 sen/liter Peninsular Malaysia: 38.95 sen/kg Sabah: 72.10 sen/kg Sarawak: 71.26 sen/kg Oil company margin 5 sen/liter 5 sen/liter 2.25 sen/liter 11.35 sen/kg Dealer Margin 15 sen/liter 15 sen/liter 10 sen/liter Peninsular Malaysia: 35.00 sen/kg Sabah: 35.00 sen/kg Sarawak: 35.00 sen/kg

-The specified amounts for alpha, freight, distribution and marketing cost, oil company margin and dealer margin are fixed by the Malaysian government and subject to change.
+The specified amounts for alpha, freight, distribution and marketing cost, oil company margin and dealermargin are fixed by the Malaysian government and subject to change.
 The Malaysian government last revised the freight, distribution and marketing cost in January 2018 for East Malaysia.
-In January 2019, the dealer's margin was revised, while the alphafor Mogas97 was last revised in January 2020 for all states.
-For retail LPG, the alpha and dealer margin for all states, and the freight, distribution and marketing costs for the states of Sabah and Sarawak, were revised upwards in June 2015.
+In January 2019, the dealer's margin was revised, while the alpha for Mogas 97 was last revised in January 2020 for allstates.
+For retail LPG, the alpha and dealer margin for all states, and the freight, distribution and marketingcosts for the states of Sabah and Sarawak, were revised upwards in June 2015.

-Effective March 30, 2017, the Malaysian government implemented a managed float system under which the government fixes the government-mandated retail prices for RON 95 and RON 97 petroleum and diesel on a weekly basis based on MOPS.
+Effective March 30, 2017, the Malaysian government implemented a managed float system under which the government fixes the government-mandated retail prices for RON 95 and RON 97 petroleum and dieselon a weekly basis based on MOPS.

-As of February 2019, the Malaysian government-mandated ceiling prices for the products that are covered by the APM are at RM 2.08 per liter for Mogas 95 and RM 2.18 per liter for diesel.
+As of February 2021, the Malaysian government-mandated ceiling prices for the products that are coveredby the APM are at RM 2.05 per liter for Mogas 95 and RM 2.15 per liter for diesel.
 The government-mandated price for LPG is at RM 1.90 per kilogram.
-The government-mandated price of RM 1.65 per liter for diesel applies to sales to the fisheries sector; and RM 1.8810 (Peninsular Malaysia), RM 1.8840 (Sabah) and RM 1.8780 (Sarawak) per liter for diesel applies to sales to the transport sector.
+The government-mandated price of RM1.65 per liter for diesel applies to sales to the fisheries sector; and RM 1.8810 (Peninsular Malaysia), RM1.8840 (Sabah) and RM 1.8780 (Sarawak) per liter for diesel applies to sales to the transport sector.